A primer on the fun, flying ‘P’

 So far, 2021 hasn’t lacked for news.
 There are the three “Ps”: Politics.
 Pandemic.
 Pigeon.
 That’s right, as the pandemic raged, and politics, well, played, a lonely pigeon swooped onto the world stage, ruffling a few feathers, but mostly capturing hearts.
 So, let’s recap the plight of Joe the Pigeon.

-Let’s recap last week’s international news about Joe the Pigeon.
-Posts were flying about the bird who showed up exhausted and weak in a backyard in Melbourne, wearing what appeared to be U.S. identification.
-The homeowner named him Joe, after the U.S. President-elect Joe Biden.
+In January, posts were flying about the bird who showed up exhausted and weak in a backyard in Melbourne, wearing what appeared to be U.S. identification.
+The homeowner named him Joe, after newly elected U.S. President Joe Biden.

 The pigeon, authorities assumed, had hitched a ride on a cargo ship.
 He posed a danger of infection to local birds.
 A perilous breach to Australia’s strict animal import laws.
 Execution was slated.

 The American Racing Pigeon Union (ARPU) concluded that Joe’s leg tag wasn’t genuine.
 The pigeon didn’t belong to some guy in Alabama, as the band suggested.
 He was local.
 Stay of execution granted.

 “The pigeon found in Australia sports a counterfeit band and need not be destroyed per biosecurity measures, because his actual home is in Australia,” the ARPU explained on its Facebook page.

 Which brings me to my own, albeit less “presidential,” pigeon encounter in my backyard.